selfcommunity/api-docs/source/includes/endpoints/_user.md

 `POST /api/v2/user/me/connection/cancel_request/`

-Cancel a request connection for a user
+This endpoint cancel a request connection for a user.

 > Body parameter